-We also represent persons charged with numerous other driving offences ranging from the most serious offences of culpable driving, dangerous driving causing death, negligent driving causing serious injury and dangerous driving causing serious injury, to those where the consequences of the offending are not as dire, such as hoon driving and other road safety offences which can result in a loss of licence.
+At Stary Norton Halphen, we have and continue to represent many people charged with driving offences, ranging from the most serious offences of culpable driving, dangerous driving causing death, negligent driving causing serious injury and dangerous driving causing serious injury, to those where the consequences of the offending are not as dire, such as hoon driving and other road safety offences which can result in a loss of licence.

 The only way to prevent a loss of licence or the incurring of demerit points when you have received a speeding fine is to successfully defend the allegation of speeding.
 Raising a successful defence in these matters is rare and often a costly exercise.
 Examples of arguable defences include demonstrating that the device used to record your speed was faulty or successfully arguing that you were not the driver of the speeding vehicle.

-We understand that speeding fines can be expensive and a loss of licence frustrating, but if you elect to take a speeding fine to Court you want it to be a productive exercise where you do more than waste your own time and money.
+We understand speeding fines can be expensive and a loss of licence frustrating, but if you elect to take a speeding fine to Court, you will want it to be a productive exercise where you do more than waste your own time and money.

 Careless Driving, Dangerous Driving and Reckless Conduct Endangering Life or Serious Injury

 Dangerous driving is a more serious offence than careless driving.
-It has a maximum penalty of two years imprisonment and a mandatory minimum period of disqualification of 6 months if the manner of your driving is dangerous and 12 months if you exceed the speed limit by more than 45km per hour.
+It has a maximum penalty of two years’ imprisonment and a mandatory minimum period of disqualification of 6 months if the manner of your driving is dangerous, and 12 months if you exceed the speed limit by more than 45km per hour.
 However, excessive speed alone will not always make out the charge.
 The police must establish that, having regard to all the circumstances of your case, your driving subjected members of the public to a real or potential danger.

-If you are charged with any of the offences set out above, an experienced criminal lawyer will be able to assess your prospects of successfully defending the charge and avoiding punishment or make suggestions as to an alternative charge that may be appropriately laid, which is likely to result in a lesser penalty and the potential for either a shorter period of time off the road or in some instances no loss of licence at all.
+If you are charged with any of the offences set out above, an experienced criminal lawyer will be able to assess your prospects of successfully defending the charge and avoiding punishment or make suggestions as to an alternative charge that may be appropriately laid, which is likely to result in a lesser penalty and the potential for either a shorter period of time off the road or in some instances, no loss of licence at all.

 If you believe your case does require legal representation, get in touch with Stary Norton Halphen.
-Call us on (03) 8622 8200.
+Call us on 1800 449 550.
 For After Hours enquiries, call 0407 410 821.